The Books of Magic: Peter Gross

-Living as Mary and working at the Inn, Tim becomes best friends with a girl called Joh - a relationship complicated when she sees him as Tim and falls in love with him, forcing Tim to admit the truth.
+Living as Mary and working at the Inn, Tim becomes best friends with a girl called Joh, but a relationship complicated when she sees him as Tim and falls in love with him, forcing Tim to admit the truth.
 The two are forced to flee, when the Wild Hunt are manipulated by a disguised Auberon into hunting Tim and destroying the Inn, a fate which Tim avoids only by challenging and defeating the leader of the Hunt.
 He then returns to Earth to reclaim his magic and defeat the Other to reverse the damage done in opening all the gates between the worlds.

-In order to defeat the Other, Tim needs the help of the demon Barbatos - help which he can only obtain by selling a memory to the demon and sealing his fate as Sir Timothy Hunter.
+In order to defeat the Other, Tim needs the help of the demon Barbatos, which can be achieved by selling a memory to the demon and sealing his fate as Sir Timothy Hunter.
 Tim faces up to his responsibilities, and sacrifices his future: Barbatos takes the memory of Tim's creation of his Other, making it impossible for the Other to exist separately from Tim and the many separate pieces of Tim are reunited for the first time in his life.
 Tim's soul is immediately forfeit to Barbatos, and he becomes his slave but sets in place the chain of events that eventually leads to the demon being defeated and trapped in the Dreaming.
 The final issue showed Barbatos released forty years later and allowed to return to hell.
 Once free, the demon discovered the true nature of Tim's apparent defeat: the boy had hidden his soul inside the memory Barbatos took and once inside the demon it slept, slowly taking complete control of Barbatos' body until Tim owned it completely, remodeling it with his magic to resemble his own at the age of fourteen.
 The final image of the issue, and The Books of Magic, showed Tim whole and complete, finally grown-up and ready to face whatever challenges the future held with "no more whining".